 Beliefs Of Grandiosity

 Another aspect of grandiosity may be the belief that a person has a special relationship with world leaders or religious figures.
-They may have a deep belief that they were chosen to save the world or to save mankind.
-Similarly, they could believe that they have superpowers or that they can fly.
+They may have a deep belief that they were chosen to save the world or all of humanity.
+Similarly, they could believe that they have superpowers, like being able to fly.

-These behaviors are classified under the umbrella of delusions but deserve a section of their own.
-These are not one size fits all examples, since grandiosity can take many shapes and forms depending on the person and severity of their illness.
-This is why seeking help from a specialist is so important.
+These behaviors are classified under the umbrella of delusions but may warrant a section of their own.
+Grandiosity can take many shapes and forms depending on the person and the severity of their illness.

 If you’re experiencing mental health concerns, such as symptoms of psychosis, it may be useful to reach out to a mental health professional.
 BetterHelp is an online counseling platform that can connect you with a licensed therapist who has experience with psychosis or any other specific areas of concern you’re facing.
 Whether it’s psychosis, anxiety, depression, or something else, you can find a counselor who has successfully guided others through difficult times in their life.
 With online therapy, you can choose how you want to communicate with your therapist, whether you use video chats, phone calls, or live chat.
 Also, you can contact your therapist at any time through in-app messaging, and they’ll respond as soon as they can.
 This may prove especially helpful if you experience symptoms in between sessions.

 The Efficacy Of Online Counseling

 Research shows that individuals experiencing psychosis may benefit from online CBT-based treatment.
 One study published in the Journal of Consulting and Clinical Psychology concluded that online CBT-oriented interventions can “provide an add-on effect to care as usual and have the potential to narrow the psychological treatment gap in psychosis.”

 - Next Article